-Stories of Product Innovation — scenography — 2022
+Stories of Product Innovation — exhibition design — 2022

-Scenography design for the exhibition Stories of Product Innovation at WONDER Kortrijk.
+Exhibition design for Stories of Product Innovation at WONDER Kortrijk.

-We designed an overwhelming setting that celebrates innovation and encourages wonderment.
-An impressive structure of ventilation ducts guided the visitors through the space and served as a support system for the various exhibited projects.
+An overwhelming setting celebrates innovation and encourages wonderment.
+An impressive structure of ventilation ducts guides the visitors through the space and serves as a support system for the various exhibited projects.
 The structure is visually complemented with classy velvet curtains, a powerful typography in bright red and shinny mirrors.

 In collaboration with Manon De Cuyper